Ascentis funding information and advice for FE and skills providers

 • West Yorkshire

-Although the devolved areas apply the national funding rules, rates and formula in most part, they do have powers to set their own funding and performance management rules, e.g. GLA sets higher funding rates for English and maths qualifications and a higher threshold for the low wage waiver.
+Although the devolved areas can apply the national funding rules, rates, and formula in most part, they do have powers to set their own funding and performance management rules, e.g. GLA sets higher funding rates for English and maths qualifications and a higher threshold for the low earnings threshold.

-Devolved authorities can set their own priorities for skills development and reflect this in a range of procurement arrangements.
-If providers are delivering to eligible adults in a devolved area, they will have to manage separate contracts for nationally funded programmes such as traineeships or to residents living outside the devolved authority, and the devolved AEB.
+With the introduction of Local Skills Improvement Plans (LSIPs) led by Chambers of Commerce and other employer representative bodies, and devolved authorities which can set their own priorities for skills development, providers must be aware of these priorities and reflect these in their curriculum offers.
+If providers are delivering to eligible adults in a devolved area, they will have to manage separate contracts for nationally funded programmes such as skills bootcamps or to residents living outside the devolved authority, and the devolved ASF.

 Funding for adult learners – advanced learner loans